icestackjs/icestack/blog/en-US/20240103-use-icestack-to-build-your-css-ui.md

 npx icestack build
 ```

 This command reads the configuration and builds the product in the `'./my-ui'` directory under the current configuration file.
-Then you can directly import these `css` and `js` files, but give them to `tailwindcss` is more convenient to use.
+Then you can directly import these `css` and `js` files, but giving them to `tailwindcss` is more convenient to use.

 ## Used as tailwindcss plugin